Brian Sumner

-Brian Sumner is a British skateboarder, Christian pastor and traveling evangelist, originally from Liverpool, England.
-Sumner came to America at age 15, to pursue a career as a professional skateboarder.
-He currently resides in Huntington Beach, CA. He received notoriety in Britain for winning contests with his stair/handrail skating.
-After finishing school and 6 months of art college in Liverpool, Brian made his way to the US around the age of 16 to further his skateboard career.
+Brian Sumner is a British skateboarder, Christian pastor and a travelling evangelist, originally from Liverpool, England.
+He came to the United States at the age of 15 to pursue a career as a professional skateboarder.
+He resides in Huntington Beach, California.
+Sumner received notoriety in the UK for winning contests with his stair/handrail skating.
+After finishing his schooling and six months of art college in Liverpool, he made his way to the US at the age of 16 to further his skateboarding career.

 Early career

 Brian turned professional at the age of 19 and has skateboarded for some of the biggest companies including Birdhouse, Airwalk, Adio, Independent, TSA, Volcom, Analog, Rocket Wheels, Fender Guitars, Truth Soul Armor, Reliance Skateboards and Airspeed shoes.

 Brian made his US debut in the skate video The End.
 Brian has been in other films including One Step Beyond by Adio shoes, on many 411's and on Baker videos.
 Brian spent many summers travelling the US on Tony Hawks Gigantic skate park tour which aired throughout America on television, and helped present skateboarding to a new generation of skateboarders.